mgolshenas/Thesis/README.md

 **Output**

-regression_matrix: DataFrame of features at the selected pixel locations.
+- regression_matrix: DataFrame of features at the selected pixel locations.

-subset_pixels_gdf: GeoDataFrame of the sampled pixel coordinates.
+- subset_pixels_gdf: GeoDataFrame of the sampled pixel coordinates.

-python
-Copy
-Edit